markteekman/accessible-astro-components/README.md

 - [Live demo](https://components.accessible-astro.dev/skiplinks)

-SkipLinks provide a way for users using assistive technologies to skip repeated content on pages to go directly to either the main navigation or the main content of a website or application.
-To use this component properly, make sure you give the main navigation of your project an `id` of `#main-navigation` and the main content of your project an `id` of `#main-content` so the SkipLinks can target them.
+SkipLinks provide a way for users using assistive technologies to skip repeated content on pages to go directly to the main content of a website or application.
+To use this component properly, make sure you give the main content of your project an `id` of `#main-content` so the SkipLink can target it.
+As a fallback the SkipLink will try to target the `h1` of the page.
+If neither are found a warning will be logged to the console.

 **Some (accessibility) features of the SkipLinks**:
 - Let's assistive technologies skip to the main navigation and main content of a website